GLSPS, LSMMA, WUAA, SPM

 This year, we will be meeting at Barker's Island Inn Restaurant (Barkers Island near Meteor) both mornings for Breakfast at 7:00 AM.

 Lodging: Free lodging is available but limited.
-We can provide space for up to 10 people in various campers, boats and houses around the area free of charge, based on a first come first served bases.
+We can provide space for some people in various campers, boats and houses around the area free of charge, based on a first come first served bases.
 Please let us know if you need free lodging ASAP!
-Barkers Island Inn / Hotel are offering a $60.00 per night room special only for the S.S.
+Barkers Island Inn / Hotel are offering a $50.00 per night room special only for the S.S.
 Meteor project participants.
 Please reserve your room ASAP for they only blocked out a certain amount of rooms.
 Please mention "The Whale-back Clean up" to receive your special room discount.
 Their phone number is, 715-392-7152

 Please Note: If you are staying in any of the campers or boats, please bring your sleeping bag, pillow and other sleeping accommodations.
 If you are staying at a marina, the showers are most likely open for use.